 Auckland Castle reopens following extensive restoration

-Following a Lottery Heritage Grant of £12.4m the three year restoration of Auckland Castle was completed in 2019, this included new Auckland Castle fabrics from Humphries Weaving.
+The three year restoration of Auckland Castle was completed in 2019 following a Lottery Heritage Grant of £12.4m.
+This included new Auckland Castle fabrics from Humphries Weaving.

 The present structure dates from 1180 and was periodically expanded over the centuries, including interior remodelling by James Wyatt in the late 18th century in the Gothic revival style.
 The interiors have been re imagined at different periods in the castles history for visitors to follow in the footsteps of the Bishops that lived there.

 Quoted from the financial times article of Sunday 17th November 2019 “The Splendour of the state rooms dates from 1791-95, when Bishop Shute Barrington commissioned Wyatt to remodel the interiors and create a new processional route.
 The series of rooms, including the grand staircase, was designed to delay visitors moving through the castle, increasing their anticipation of meeting the bishop.”

 One of the Auckland Castle fabrics supplied by Humphries Weaving was a blue damask for the curtains in the Throne Room.
 Annabel Westman, textile historian and interiors consultant, cited a 1791 account by the Bishop’s secretary, which described them as “Blue India damask lined with crimson stuff”.